GSG-G8/master-reference/coursebook/general/house-rules.md

 # House Rules
 + **Whilst you're a student, arrive on time & let people know in advance if you're going to be away**.
 Lots of people are giving freely of their time and knowledge to make Code Academy possible and giving up other commitments to be here.

++ **Attendance**: You must register your attendance using the room's iPad.

++ **Break time** : No one is allowed to stay at the room during the break time, this way you would be able to build a relationship with other Gaza Sky Geeks community members, Go out and network!

 +  **Tidy up after yourself** (at least!).
 With so many of us in the space, it's easy for the space to get dirty really quickly.
-Wash up your crockery rather than forgetting about it. :blush:
+Wash up or remove your cups rather than forgetting about it.

 + **Clean desk policy**.
 We have a clean-desk policy.
-Please leave your desk clear before you leave each day.
+Please leave your desk clean before you leave each day.

-+ **Hot desking**.
-Please sit anywhere in the classroom when you arrive each morning.

 + **20-minute rule**.
 Struggle is good, but not too much of it.
 As a general rule, if you cannot solve a problem within 20 minutes, then stop and talk to somebody about it (there should be a timer on your desk)